-Two weeks ago, it appeared that oil and gas had finally topped out.
+Two weeks ago, it appeared that oil and gas had finally topped out and were ready to do some backtesting.
 From Once More With Feeling:

-However, June 2017 was even lower than May 2017.
-At current prices, we would expect a 27.5% YoY increase.
+However, June 2017’s range was even lower than in May 2017.
+Current prices would yield a 27.5% YoY increase.
 The last time gas prices increased that much was in February 2017, when CPI came in at 2.74% — the highest it had been since Feb 2012.

 Several interesting things happened on Mar 15, the day Feb 2017 CPI was reported.